Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/README.md

 Users are often surprised when switching to Kinemation that “everything just works”.

+### Extended Features

+Kinemation supports more features than Entities Graphics.

+Need runtime mesh modification?

+Kinemation has an easy workflow to do it.

+Need mipmap streaming?

+Kinemation can do it.

+Need LOD Crossfades?

+You guessed it!
+Kinemation can do it!

 ### Character Ready

 Kinemation abstracts away the complexities of skin matrices and deforms your